Noobees

 Noobees is a Colombian esports teen drama television series filmed entirely in Bogota, Colombia and produced by Viacom International Studios, and MediaPro Studios.
-The series premiered on Nickelodeon worldwide, except for United States, on 17 September 2018, followed by its debut in Colombia on RCN Televisión on 6 October.
+The series premiered on Nickelodeon in some countries. on 17 September 2018, followed by its debut in Colombia on RCN Televisión on 6 October.
 The series had been renewed for a second season, released in March 2020.
-The series stars Michelle Olvera, best known for her character in the Telemundo series La Doña.
+The series stars Michelle Olvera.

 Synopsis

 NooBees revolves around the trajectory of a group of teenagers who have the opportunity to fulfill their biggest dream: participate in the Esports Championship.
 For this they create "NooBees", an esports team that will compete for the title of Professional Video Games League.